-Teaching methods: Assignment(s), Paper(s), Research, Skills, Working visit(s) Assessment methods: Attendance, Final paper, Observation, Participation Keywords: Academic skills, Internship, Research, Research proposal, master's thesis Faculty of Psychology and Neuroscience
+Assignment(s), Paper(s), Research, Skills, Working visit(s)

+Academic skills, internship, research, Research proposal, master's thesis

 Research Internship Ungraded

 The second part of the one-year master's program (from period 3 onwards), is devoted to conducting a research internship that involves 1) writing of a research proposal, and preparing and planning of the research project, 2) conducting the research project, and 3) analyzing the results of the research project.
 This work will result in an individually written 4) master's thesis.
 Step 1 will be done in period 3, steps 2 to 4 from period 4 onwards.